MicrosoftLearning/SC-401T00-Information-Security-Administrator/Instructions/Labs/Lab5_Ex1_retention.md

 1. On the left sidebar, select **Documents** and notice the file has been restored.

 You have successfully recovered a deleted document from a SharePoint Site.

+You've restored deleted content from SharePoint, validating document recovery in case of accidental or unauthorized deletion.